Geraldine Santiago Realtor® and Published Author

 If you are a home owner looking to sell your property, seize on the opportunity to learn about how best leverage subdividing to optimize your property’s value by attending our free Land Assembly seminar.

-A free eBook is available for download, written by Geraldine Santiago, titled, "Land Assembly Guide" with information on the process of land assembly, land assembly evaluation, timeframes, deposits, contracts, dealing with developers, understanding your relationship with your Realtor®, contracts, pro formas, developer's costs, realistic expectations, real estate market, and more!
+A free eBook is available for download, written by Geraldine Santiago, titled, "Land Assembly Guide" with information on the process of land assembly, land assembly evaluation, timeframes, deposits, contracts, clauses, dealing with developers, understanding your relationship with your Realtor®, pro formas, developer's costs, realistic expectations, real estate market, and more!

 Metro Vancouver's real estate market has an appetite for transactions but it’s difficult to find deals.
 Learn how to best position your property with zoning.